kairos-io/kairos/docs/content/en/blog/understanding-immutability.md

 _"Right, but how do I manage upgrades?"_
 {{% /alert %}}

-Instead of upgrading the system in place, upgrades are typically handled by creating a new, updated image of the operating system and replacing the existing image.
+Instead of upgrading the system in place, upgrades are typically handled by creating a new, updated image of the operating system and replacing the existing image, in an atomic operation.
 This process is commonly referred to as "image-based upgrade".
 The image can also be delivered to the end system, but this differs depending on the implementation, and there is no building on the node side.

 ![Upgrade](https://user-images.githubusercontent.com/2420543/224147132-50d6808e-0a1c-48d0-8f44-627bd0dfa9f2.png)